netsec-ethz/rains/design-topologies.md

 ### Use case

-- Small to mid size companies
+- Small to mid size companies with few close locations

 ### Discussion